Event box

 We are greatly honored to welcome the author, Pulitzer Prize–nominated journalist Chip Jones, to be part of the discussion!

-- Date:
+Date:

-- Monday, May 10, 2021
+Monday, May 10, 2021

-- Time:
+Time:

-- 6:30pm - 7:30pm
+6:30pm - 7:30pm

-- Categories:
+Categories:

-- Author Visit Book Discussion Life & Job Skills Law Virtual
+Author Visit Book Discussion Life & Job Skills Law Virtual

 Event Organizer

 Meldon is a graduate of the Leadership Metro Richmond Class of 2022.
 She was the first recipient of the Virginia Library Association (VLA) Librarians of Color Forum Award in 2021 and is an active member of VLA.
+She presented “Libraries Bringing Community Together” at the 2023 VLA Annual Conference.

 In 2011, Meldon received her Master of Library and Information Studies from Florida State University.
-She is a graduate of Rutgers University School of Law--Newark and Smith College.
+She received her Juris Doctor degree from Rutgers University School of Law—Newark and practiced law in New Jersey until her retirement in 2003.
+Meldon received her Bachelor of Arts degree from Smith College in Northampton, Massachusetts, where she studied African American Studies and Russian Civilization.

-A Metro Richmond resident, Meldon is the mother of two adult children and enjoys spending time with her five grandchildren.
+A Metro Richmond resident, Meldon is the mother of two adult children and enjoys spending time with her grandchildren.